Jokic, Nuggets win easily again, rout Knicks 114-89

 TIP-INS

-Nuggets: Denver has won 19 of the last 24 meetings. … Monte Morris and PJ Dozier both scored 12 points.
+Nuggets: Denver has won 19 of the last 24 meetings. … Morris and PJ Dozier both scored 12 points off the bench.

-Knicks: Coach Tom Thibodeau said rookie Obi Toppin, limited to one game thus far because of a strained right calf, is making steady progress but still not cleared for anything except individual work.
+Knicks: Thibodeau said rookie Obi Toppin, limited to one game thus far because of a strained right calf, is making steady progress but still not cleared for anything except individual work.
 Frank Ntilikina (sprained right knee) is probably out another week before a further update.

 COACHING COLLEAGUES

-Thibodeau and Denver’s Michael Malone were Knicks assistants two decades ago under Jeff Van Gundy, part of a staff that included current Orlando coach Steve Clifford and former NBA Coach of the Year Don Chaney.
+Thibodeau and Malone were Knicks assistants two decades ago under Jeff Van Gundy, part of a staff that included current Orlando coach Steve Clifford and former NBA Coach of the Year Don Chaney.

 “We had a lot of guys and so I think we all learned from each other,” Thibodeau said, “and that was the best part of that staff, is you felt like you were going to the best clinic in the world every day.”